THUDM/CogDL/docs/source/index.rst

 We summarize the contributions of CogDL as follows:

-- **High Efficiency**: CogDL utilizes well-optimized operators to speed up training and save GPU memory of GNN models.
+- **Efficiency**: CogDL utilizes well-optimized operators to speed up training and save GPU memory of GNN models.
-- **Easy-to-Use**: CogDL provides easy-to-use APIs for running experiments with the given models and datasets using hyper-parameter search.
+- **Ease of Use**: CogDL provides easy-to-use APIs for running experiments with the given models and datasets using hyper-parameter search.
 - **Extensibility**: The design of CogDL makes it easy to apply GNN models to new scenarios based on our framework.
-- **Reproducibility**: CogDL provides reproducible leaderboards for state-of-the-art models on most of important tasks in the graph domain.

 ❗ News
 ------------

+- The new **v0.5.2 release** adds a GNN example for ogbn-products and updates geom datasets.
+It also fixes some potential bugs including setting devices, using cpu for inference, etc.
 - The new **v0.5.1 release** adds fast operators including SpMM (cpu version) and scatter_max (cuda version).
 It also adds lots of datasets for node classification. 🎉
 - The new **v0.5.0 release** designs and implements a unified training loop for GNN.
 It introduces `DataWrapper` to help prepare the training/validation/test data and `ModelWrapper` to define the training/validation/test steps.
 - The new **v0.4.1 release** adds the implementation of Deep GNNs and the recommendation task.
 It also supports new pipelines for generating embeddings and recommendation.
 Welcome to join our tutorial on KDD 2021 at 10:30 am - 12:00 am, Aug.
 14th (Singapore Time).
 More details can be found in https://kdd2021graph.github.io/. 🎉